 Sometimes cutting up your studio tools can reveal all new uses.
 And taking the extra step to make those tools and experiment with using them, can make all the difference in refining your forms.
-In today’s post, an excerpt from the January 2014 issue of Ceramics Monthly, Jim Wylder shares two homemade tools that have helped him achieve precision from rim to foot. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archives, Jim Wylder shares two homemade tools that have helped him achieve precision from rim to foot. – Jennifer Poellot Harnetty, editor.

 Foot Depth Gauges

 I use two different foot-depth gauges to properly cut the feet on my pots.
 The gauges are set to leave ¼ inch of clay across the foot but could be made to leave any thickness.
 The first gauge is a pin tool that has been cut off leaving ½ inch of the needle (1).
 The end is left flat.
 Use this tool after opening the pot.
 Push the needle into the bottom until it hits the wheel head.
 Keep compressing and thinning the bottom and checking the thickness with the tool until the wood part just touches the clay without making a depression.
 You now have a ½-inch-thick foot.

 Learn to throw and decorate elegant pots using a blend of Eastern and Western techniques.
 Master potter Adam Field leads you through five easy-to-follow step-by-step demonstrations covering a variety of forms where you’ll learn the secrets of throwing and carving porcelain that will change the way you work.
 Plus check out the bonus footage for making your own tools.